 To help reduce the possibility that a large firm would have to fail for the government's commitment against bailouts to be demonstrated, an additional option is for policymakers to be "tied to the mast" with explicit rules that limit their ability to intervene.

-The Dodd-Frank Act attempted this by scaling back the Fed’s ability to lend in "unusual and exigent" circumstances under section 13(3) of the Federal Reserve Act.
-Rather than lending to specific firms as it did during the financial crisis, the Fed can now offer support only to entire markets and only with advance approval from the U.S. Treasury.
+The Dodd-Frank Act attempted this by scaling back the Fed's ability to lend in "unusual and exigent" circumstances under section 13(3) of the Federal Reserve Act.
+Rather than lending to specific firms, as it did during the financial crisis, the Fed can now offer support only to entire markets and only with advance approval from the U.S. Treasury.
 The Fed still possesses expansive authority to lend in a way that protects creditors, however, since even a broad-based lending program could be particularly attractive to certain troubled firms.
-The Fed’s 13(3) authority is inessential to the Fed’s core function of providing monetary stability, and the expectation of bailouts that it perpetuates, given the Fed's actions in its history, continues to threaten financial stability (Haltom and Lacker 2014).
+The Fed's 13(3) authority arguably is inessential to the Fed's core function of providing monetary stability, and the expectation of bailouts that this authority perpetuates, given the Fed's actions in its history, continues to threaten financial stability (Haltom and Lacker 2013).